monkeypad/monkeypad/build_guide/standard/English/10_assembly.md

 ![](../images/10/monkeypad_10_10.jpeg)

-Secure the [46]Tripod Adapters to the sub-board's bottom plate using [40]M3 x 6mm Low-Profile Screws** and [41]M3 Nuts.
-Alternatively, you can attach [45]Grommets instead of Tripod Adapters.
+Secure the [46] Tripod Adapters to the sub-board's bottom plate using [40] M3 x 6mm Low-Profile Screws** and [41] M3 Nuts.
+Alternatively, you can attach [45] Grommets instead of Tripod Adapters.
 Use whichever you prefer.

-サブボードのボトムプレートにM3低頭ネジ6mmと[41]M3ナットで[46]三脚アダプタを取り付けます。
-三脚アダプタの代わりに、[45]グロメットを取り付けることも可能です。お好きな方をお使いください。

 **If attaching the Tripod Adapter:**